-Jeff Mitchell enters his sixth season as the head coach of the North Texas women's golf team.
-In his time with North Texas, he has reshaped the program as the longest serving head coach of the program since the modern era.
+Jeff Mitchell spent seven years as the head women's golf coach at North Texas from 2008-15.
+In his time with North Texas, he reshaped the program and served as the longest-tenured head coach of the program since the modern era.

 Mitchell had the Mean Green ranked as a top-75 program for two straight years from 2010-2012, which is the first time in school history that has happened.